Getting Started

 Now that we have the subject mapping in place we should be able to decrypt the data.

-Example zTDF sucessful decryption
+Example zTDF successful decryption

 otdfctl decrypt --host $PLATFORM_HOST --tdf-type tdf3 example.tdf